RobAtHedtek/hedtek-chef-jenkins-standalone/README.md

-hedtek-chef-jenkins-standalone
+Chef Cookbook Jenkins (Standalone)
 ==============================

 Continuous integration with a twist: each Jenkins instance is install as a standalone runnable, adding a little flexibility.